bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 If all described above is correct, but the "failed" or the "error" status still takes place, please contact the support team.

-The *statistics* on the task execution is also available from the list of instances.
+The *statistics* on the task execution are also available from the list of instances.

 Click at the "Information" icon next to the Instance name you want to get the statistics for.